SURFnet/sp-dashboard/README.md

 ## Getting started

-First, run `composer install`.
-This will install all PHP dependencies, including the development dependencies.

 In order to start the development environment, run `docker-compose up -d`.
 This will build and start the container that is used in development to run the application.

+Then start the command line in the container with `docker exec -it sp-dashboard-php-fpm-1 sh`.
+This will start a shell

+Run `composer install`.
+This will install all PHP dependencies, including the development dependencies.
+Run `yarn install`.
+This will install all js dependencies, including the development dependencies.

 Install database migrations
 ```